MEng Mechanical Engineering with Industrial Experience / Overview

 - Typical contextual A-level offer

-AAA including Mathematics and Physics.Find out more about contextual admissions.
+A*AA in Mathematics, Physics and one other subject.Find out more about contextual admissions.

 - Refugee/care-experienced offer